UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 ## Firmware Revisions

-Here is a history of what was included or fixed for each firmware revision that was considered stable
+Below is presented a history of what was included or fixed for each firmware revision that was considered stable.
+To do a firmware upgrade for the motor controller board please see our instructions [HERE](https://learn.ubiquityrobotics.com/firmware-upgrade)

 Firmware Revision History

+* `v35`  2019-08-15.
+Available as version v35 using upgrade_firmware tool and is not our default as of mid November 2019.
+    * THIS VERSION REQUIRES HOST SIDE CODE UPDATE TO Nov 15, 2019 apt upgrade or later to function properly!
+    * Doubles the wheel encoder resolution.
+    * Improves motor PID speed controller for added responsiveness as well as options for setting certain limits.

 * `Rev 33`  BETA Firmware.
 Available as version v33 using upgrade_firmware tool and is not our default.
 Not recommended for general use yet.
     * If the wheels move when ESTOP switch is activated the Magni we do NOT jump upon ESTOP release